raffaelespazzoli/kubeflow-ocp/README-helm-install.md

 You then need to extract the CRDs from helm/kubeflow/templates/kustomize-out.yaml and put them into helm/kubeflow-crds/templates/crds.yaml so that we can install the CRDs first.

-Additionally, theres a ConfigMap that needs be modified to print correctly (not be interpreted by go templating) within helm/kubeflow/templates/kustomize-out.yaml...
+Additionally, theres a ConfigMap that needs be modified to print correctly (and not be interpreted by go templating) within helm/kubeflow/templates/kustomize-out.yaml...

 See <https://github.com/trevorbox/kubeflow-ocp/blob/helmify/helm/kubeflow/templates/kustomize-out.yaml#L5707>